PrimordialCode/Mammoth.Extensions.DependencyInjection/README.md

 - AllowSingletonToResolveTransientDisposables: If false, throws when singleton resolves a transient disposable.
 - ThrowOnOpenGenericTransientDisposable: Throws when an open generic transient disposable is registered.
+- DetectIncorrectUsageOfTransientDisposablesExclusionPatterns: list of Regex patterns to exclude services from detection, trandient disposable services that match any entry in this list will behave as normal.

 ###### IsRegistered extension methods